KevinWMatthews/c-led_controller/README.md

 ## Structure
 A variety of different products are provided.
 These typically are implemented using three different techniques:

-    * AVR libraries
+    * AVR
         - Directly reference AVR-specific tools, functions, and registers
-    * Hardware abstraction library
+    * Hardware abstraction
         - Wrap the direct AVR references in a library, libhw_attiny861
-    * Software abstraction layer
+    * Software abstraction
         - Create software structures that model specific end-user behavior

 Unsurprisingly, with each abstraction layer the size of the executable increases and the amount of interaction with chip-specific hardware (hopefully) decreases.